Interest from Utah Municipal and U.S. Government Obligations (code 71)

-Interest or dividends earned on U. S. Government obligations or securities issued by the United States, or an agency, authority, commission, instrumentality, or possession of the United States is exempt from state income tax.
+Interest or dividends earned on U. S. Government obligations or securities issued by the United States is exempt from Utah income tax.
 These obligations include:

 - Treasury bills;